Andreas Sails Aboard the Charming Nancy

 Notice the curved character Andreas has placed above the “u” in Hagenbuch.
 This is not an umlaut or other diacritical mark.
 Instead, it is a way of designating the character as a “u” in Old German, where the “u” could be confused with an “n” or “m”.

-One can only imagine the hopes, dreams, and fears Andreas and Maria Magdalena Hagenbuch had upon arriving in this foreign place.
-They were recently married, and had two young children to care for.
-Anna Barbara was three.
-Henry was one.
+One can only imagine the hopes, dreams, and fears Andreas and Maria Magdalena (Schmutz) Hagenbuch had upon arriving in this foreign place.
+They were recently married, and would soon have the new born Henry to care for.

 They would need to work to acquire farming land in order to generate a secure income.
 All the while, they spoke only German and would have to adjust to the English culture of the colonies.